kouts/vue-modal/docs/index.md

 - Closeable by clicking on the upper right "x", the overlay or the esc key
 - Stackable - Multiple modal windows on top of each other
 - Ability to set initial focus on an element when the modal window opens, just set the autofocus attribute on an element inside the modal
-- Focus management trapps keyboard focus - navigation inside the modal window
+- Focus management trapps keyboard focus - tabbed navigation inside the modal window
 - Ability to have unclosable modal windows
 - Render on demand or stay always in DOM with "live" mode
-- Ability to append to an element
+- Modals appended to ```<body>``` by default, ability to append to a custom element